GaloisInc/saw-script/doc/tutorial/tutorial.md

     > javac -g FFS.java

+Like with `clang`, the `-g` flag instructs `javac` to include debugging information, which can be useful to preserve variable names.

 Using `saw` with Java code requires a command-line option `-j` that locates the Java standard libraries.
 Run the code in this section with the command:

     > saw -j <path to rt.jar or classes.jar from JDK> ffs_compare.saw

+This path can also be specified in the `SAW_JDK_JAR` environment variable.

-If you're using a Sun Java, you can find the standard libraries JAR by grepping the output of `java -v`:
+For many versions of Java you can find the standard libraries JAR by grepping the output of `java -v`:

     > java -v 2>&1 | grep Opened

+Both Oracle JDK and OpenJDK versions 6 through 8 work well with SAW.
+From version 9 onward, the core libraries are no longer stored in a standard JAR file, making them inacessible to SAW.
+We're currently considering strategies for working with newer Java versions.

-Now we can do the proof both within and across languages (from `code/ffs_compare.saw`):
+Now we can do the proof both within and across languages (from `ffs_compare.saw`):

 ```
 $include all code/ffs_compare.saw